lalagi/FlightReportAssistant/README.md

           - "Human Factors"
           - "Mechanical"
         ```
     -   Determine a **severity level**.
-Similarly, the severity is determined by selecting from a list of labels in the `config.yaml`.
+Similarly, it assigns a severity level using one of the predefined labels in `config.yaml`.
         ```yaml
         severities:
           - "low"